Responsibilities of a HIPAA Privacy Officer

 Leadership, both personal and organizational.
 Beyond knowing about HIPAA, your privacy officer should be a leader within your organization, such as a manager or an officer.
 Enabling them to construct and enact policies to protect your organization against unauthorized access of PHI.This avoids the mistake of nominating an individual for this role who is lacking the needed authority to serve effectively.
 They should be willing and able to enforce the rules and penalize employees when necessary.

 Attention to detail.
 Since the Privacy Officer’s job involves a long list of items they will need to address, they must be able to manage details thoroughly and successfully.
+Business Associate Agreements will have very specific language to outline how PHI can be shared and used between parties.

 IT Management.
 If you are not using a company to help simplify the technical side of HIPAA compliance, then your Privacy Officer must be able to manage this side of HIPAA successfully It is important for them to be aware that any HIPAA violations your contractors create are legally your issues!